lynxgav/COVID19-vaccination/README.md

 ## Overview

-We investigate relaxation scenarios using an age-structured transmission model that has been fitted to age-specific seroprevalence data, hospital admissions, and projected vaccination coverage for Portugal.
+We investigate relaxation scenarios during the SARS-CoV-2 vaccination rollout using an age-structured transmission model that has been fitted to age-specific seroprevalence data, hospital admissions, and projected vaccination coverage for Portugal.

 All details are described in the preprint